 Palm Springs is a super gay desert-like oasis known in California famous for having America's first all-LGBT government.

-While Dinah Shore began as a simple golf tournament among women, it quickly exploded into the largest lesbian event in the entire world, featuring plenty of pool parties and entertainment from top of the charts performers like Lizzo, Katy Perry, Lady Gaga, and Kesha!
+While Dinah Shore began as a simple golf tournament among women, it quickly exploded into the largest lesbian event in the entire world, featuring plenty of pool parties and entertainment from top-of-the-charts performers like Lizzo, Katy Perry, Lady Gaga, and Kesha!

-I’m definitely a little jelly that us gay guys can’t hang with the Dinah Shore crowd – mostly because I’d love to get down at a live Gaga show – but the Palm Springs pride events do not stop there.
+I’m a little jelly that we gay guys can’t hang with the Dinah Shore crowd – mostly because I’d love to get down at a live Gaga show – but the Palm Springs pride events do not stop there.
 Greater Palm Springs Pride swings through the city in November with block parties and food booths galore.

 Then, Cinema Diverse takes the reins in September, uniting the LGBTQ community in a wonderful festivity that celebrates all of our finest accomplishments on the big screen.
 Plus, it feels like the exciting queer blowouts continue all year long with fantastic establishments like Toucan’s Tiki Lounge and Hunters Nightclub keeping their doors open for outstanding drag shows, cabaret, and karaoke.